 A Lament for Samaria and Jerusalem

-1 1 The word of the Lord which came to Micah the Morashtite, in the days of Jotham, Ahaz, and Hezekiah, kings of Judah: his vision about Samaria and Jerusalem.
-2 Give ear, you peoples, all of you; give attention, O earth and everything in it: let the Lord God be witness against you, the Lord from his holy Temple.
-3 For see, the Lord is coming out from his place, and will come down, stepping on the high places of the earth.
-4 And the mountains will be turned to water under him, and the deep valleys will be broken open, like wax before the fire, like waters flowing down a slope.
-5 All this is because of the wrongdoing of Jacob and the sins of the children of Israel.
-What is the wrongdoing of Jacob? is it not Samaria? and what are the high places of Judah? are they not Jerusalem?
-6 So I will make Samaria into a field and the plantings of a vine-garden: I will send its stones falling down into the valley, uncovering its bases.
-7 And all her pictured images will be hammered into bits, and all the payments for her loose ways will be burned with fire, and all the images of her gods I will make waste: for with the price of a loose woman she got them together, and as the price of a loose woman will they be given back.
+1 1 The word of the Lord that came to Micah of Moresheth during the reigns of Jotham, Ahaz and Hezekiah, kings of Judah-the vision he saw concerning Samaria and Jerusalem.
+2 Hear, you peoples, all of you, listen, earth and all who live in it, that the Sovereign Lord may bear witness against you, the Lord from his holy temple.
+3 Look!
+The Lord is coming from his dwelling place; he comes down and treads on the heights of the earth.
+4 The mountains melt beneath him and the valleys split apart, like wax before the fire, like water rushing down a slope.
+5 All this is because of Jacob's transgression, because of the sins of the people of Israel.
+What is Jacob's transgression?
+Is it not Samaria?
+What is Judah's high place?
+Is it not Jerusalem?
+6 "Therefore I will make Samaria a heap of rubble, a place for planting vineyards.
+I will pour her stones into the valley and lay bare her foundations.
+7 All her idols will be broken to pieces; all her temple gifts will be burned with fire; I will destroy all her images.
+Since she gathered her gifts from the wages of prostitutes, as the wages of prostitutes they will again be used."

 Woe to Those Who Oppress the Poor